Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

 ### Venture Into Creating Options On-Chain
 Valorem is pioneering a new era of flexible permissionless derivatives.
-Every Valorem option is crafted through a set of 6 parameters, providing the unparalleled flexibility to conceive options for any pair of ERC-20 assets.
+Every Valorem option is crafted through a set of 6 parameters, providing the unparalleled flexibility to create options for any pair of ERC-20 assets.
 This can be a somewhat unfamiliar way of thinking about options, but we have designed it to be lightweight and intuitive for any options trader to transition into the world of on-chain options.